localstack/docs/content/en/user-guide/tools/cockpit/index.md

 ## Known issues

-- Mac OS X 10.0 and lower are not supported yet.
+- macOS X 10.0 and lower are not supported yet.
 - There may be `glibc` issues on older Linux versions.

 While installing Cockpit on Mac M1, macOS may prevent the software from running because of issues with code signing.
 To fix it, you can run `xattr -rc` in the terminal on the binary file and then run the application again.
 You can visit the [Apple Developer Forum thread](https://developer.apple.com/forums/thread/692774) for more information.